 The two major components of the project include:

-- Designing and implementing the library sponsorship program.
+- Designing, implementing, and managing a library sponsorship program.

-At the end of the pilot period the Library and punctum will seriously consider the idea of punctum and the Library merging operations, whereby punctum would become the open access press of UCSB Library, and by extension UCSB.
+At the end of the pilot period, the Library and Punctum will consider merging operations, whereby Punctum would become the open access press of UCSB Library, and by extension of UCSB.

 Technical Infrastructure Development

-- In collaboration with UCSB Library's Content Management Services department and OAPEN Library, we will create open MARC, ONIX, and KBART records for punctum’s catalog; develop workflow protocols for generating metadata records for future use by the open access and library publishing communities.
-Essentially, this punctum books metadata upgrade project aims to prepare the entire punctum catalog for usage and dissemination through the OAPEN repository, and a repository for open access monograph publishers that is under development by ScholarLed (see below), of which punctum is a founding member.
+- In collaboration with UCSB Library's Content Management Services department and OAPEN Library, we will create open MARC, ONIX, and KBART records for Punctum’s catalog, as well as establish new workflow protocols for generating metadata records for future use by the open access and library publishing communities.

-- Create DOIs for Punctum's entire catalog, including chapters within edited collections.
+- Create DOIs for Punctum's entire catalog, including for chapters within edited collections.

-- With OAPEN, develop user-reader metrics and COUNTER-compliant statistics.
+- With OAPEN Library, develop user-reader metrics and COUNTER-compliant statistics.

-- Ensure long-term preservation of digital files, via OAPEN and Portico.
+- Ensure long-term preservation of digital files, via OAPEN Library and Portico.

-- Create XML editions of each Punctum title (in addition to the already existing, open access PDF e-books) in order to meet ADA requirements for accessibility of e-books and to ensure greater ease of data-mining and machine-reading of Punctum titles.
+- Create open access HTML editions of each Punctum title (in addition to the already existing, open access PDF e-books) in order to meet ADA requirements for accessibility of e-books and to ensure greater ease of data-mining and machine-reading of Punctum titles.

-- Arrange to have punctum’s catalog and metadata indexed and abstracted with significant knowledge base vendors and indexing and abstracting aggregators, such as Web of Science, EBSCO, ProQuest, JSTOR, Project Muse, Integrated Knowledge Base, Global Open Knowledgebase (GOKb), IngentaConnect, Knowledge Base Plus (KB+), etc.
+- Work on getting Punctum’s catalog and metadata indexed and abstracted with significant knowledge base vendors and aggregators, such as Web of Science, EBSCO, ProQuest, JSTOR, Project Muse, Integrated Knowledge Base, Global Open Knowledgebase (GOKb), IngentaConnect, Knowledge Base Plus (KB+), etc.